pritesh-55/traya-backend/README.md

 # 🧠 Traya Health  – Personalized Hair Treatment Platform

 ## 📌 Description
 This is a scalable backend system for **Traya** a health-tech platform that offers personalized solutions for hair loss.
-The system mimics the real-world flow from onboarding a customer via a detailed hair test to generating a public report and recommending product purchases – all designed to be scalable, optimized, and production-ready.
+The system mimics the real-world flow from onboarding a customer via a detailed hair test to generating a public report and recommending product purchases.

 ---